devopsgroup-io/catapult/README.md

 > [devopsgroup.io](https://devopsgroup.io/)
 > Copyright (c) 2015 devopsgroup.io - Seth Reeser

 **Welcome to devopsgroup.io Catapult Release Management**, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.
-Built for Developers easy enough to use by non-Developers.
+Built for Developers, simple enough to use by non-Developers.

 To a non-Developer you may think - *I already have a website, why do I need Catapult?*.
 Over time you will find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) and solve these problems: